kristiania-pg6301-2024/pg6301-frontend-programming/README.md

 * The application crashes
     * View the log from the command line with `heroku logs --tail`
     * Make sure that you have a top level `start` script which calls `cd server && npm start`
+* The application shows an empty page or a 404 warning
+    * Make sure that Express is set up to serve the React code: `app.use(express.static("../client/dist"));`

 </details>